mparker2/mparker_phd_thesis/introduction/text.md

 \label{ssec:plant_dev}

-It is plausible that molecular mechanisms involving G4s are central to many plant development pathways [@Cho2018; @Nakagawa2012].
+Given the evolutionarily ancient role of G4s in phloem development, it is plausible that molecular mechanisms involving G4s are central to many plant development pathways [@Cho2018; @Nakagawa2012].
 Nakagawa et al. analysed the effects of the G4 binding agents NMM and Berberine on Arabidopsis development, and found that both drugs caused defects in leaf polarity [@Nakagawa2012].
 Furthermore, plants with double mutations in the genes *ASYMMETRIC LEAVES 1* and *2* were hypersensitive to G4 binding agents [@Nakagawa2012].

 ### Stress Response